cozy/cozy.github.io/src/tutorials/data/queries.md

 ### Index with several fields

-Here is how to declare a query asking for todos having a “work” category and a creation date starting from 2019:
+Here is how to declare a query asking for todos having a “work” category and have been created since 1st January 2019:

 ```javascript
 const queryDef = client